ixiaopan/blog/content/post/descriptive-statistics.md

-The variance is `30.97`.
-It means that if we randomly catch a fish, its weight would be `30.97 squared kilograms` far away from the average weight.
-Emm..., a squared kilogram is an odd unit.

 ### Standard Deviation

 It's simple to solve this problem by taking the square root of the variance, which is the standard deviation.
+The standard deviation in the previous example is `5.56kg`, which makes much sense.